-16 Bat Conservation Trust and Institution of Lighting Professionals 2023.
+19 Bat Conservation Trust and Institution of Lighting Professionals 2023.
 Bats and Artificial Lighting at Night.
 Guidance Note 08/23.

-- 5.26 It is recommended that the proposed accesses into the adjacent development, small loss of hedgerow H4 and the section of woodland, are not subject to artificial lighting, or are otherwise only subject to low level lighting with hoods, such that a dark corridor is maintained along this boundary. - 5.27 In the long term, the proposed areas of green infrastructure will enhance foraging opportunities for the local bat population within the site. - 5.28 To minimise additional construction/operational impacts it is recommended that an appropriate lighting scheme is incorporated across the site, with lighting directed away from retained and newly created habitats.
+- 5.26 Given that the majority of hedgerow H1 is proposed to be removed to facilitate the main site access, vis-splays and road widening, bat surveys in the form of static detectors are currently underway, with the results to date provided in the separate bat report. - 5.27 With the retention of the majority of other boundary / offsite hedgerows and woodland, and the proposed creation of new habitat suitable for foraging and commuting bats (such as grassland and scrub) around the edge of the development footprint, a dark corridor will be maintained around the edge of the site for commuting bats.
+As such any impact on the local bat assemblage is anticipated to be minor and temporary, reducing to a negligible impact once the new hedgerow along the site frontage establishes. - 5.28 It is recommended that the proposed accesses into the adjacent development, small loss of hedgerow H4 and the section of woodland, are not subject to artificial lighting, or are otherwise only subject to low level lighting with hoods, such that a dark corridor is maintained along this boundary. - 5.29 In the long term, the proposed areas of green infrastructure will enhance foraging opportunities for the local bat population within the site. - 5.30 To minimise additional construction/operational impacts it is recommended that an appropriate lighting scheme is incorporated across the site, with lighting directed away from retained and newly created habitats.